JMPerez/til/README.md

 ## 2018-10-26
 - I watched [Tim Kadlec's talk where he does a performance audit of a website](https://www.smashingmagazine.com/2018/10/smashingconf-toronto-a11y-performance-audits/).
 I also want to watch some more [videos from SmashingConf Toronto 2018](https://vimeo.com/album/5451191) if time allows for it.
 - I also watched [Peter Hedenskog's talk about Performance at Wikimedia](https://www.youtube.com/watch?v=8zjA8nZXCj4).
-I recommend you watch it if you are into web performance and want to learn more about the work they do at Wikimedia.
+I recommend you watch it if you are into web performance and want to learn more about the work they measure perf at Wikimedia using synthetic testing tools.

 ## 2018-10-25
 - I started watching [the live streaming of React Conf](https://www.youtube.com/watch?v=kz3nVya45uQ).
 Didn't get to watch the whole thing and today when I tried to continue watching it I got an "This video contains content from WebTVAsia (Music), who has blocked it on copyright grounds." error.
 The few things I saw were really good.
 I like the idea of _hooks_ to encapsulate the logic that today gets spread across the different lifecycle methods.
 Also, when I grow up I want to be like Dan Abramov.
 I admire how he explains every hairy concept in such a way that everyone can understand, and he is always supportive solving questions from the community.